gaps-closure/eop2-closure-mind-demo/README.md

  * ffmpeg
  * ProtoGen, if using an architecture other than what orion-sdk includes binaries for and you are generating the C from the XML protogen spec (no longer needed)
+ * Ubuntu 20.04 Linux/x86 system with VSCode and Docker installed.

 The prerequisties se can be installed using:
 ```